- 1 How to Expatriate

 - 2 How to Expatriate from the U.S.

-- 4 Do You Have Dual-Citizenship/Second Passport?
-(Step 2)
+- 4 Do You already have Dual-Citizenship and Second Passport (Step 2)

-- 7 Dual Status Tax Return (Step 5)
+- 7 Preparing a Dual Status Tax Return (Step 5)

 How to Expatriate

 How to Expatriate: For some individuals, when they want to permanently give up their U.S. status, there are certain protocols and procedures they must file.
 Otherwise, the U.S. taxpayer may remain a U.S. Person for tax purposes — which defeats the purpose of giving up U.S. permanent residence or citizenship.
 With the United States in political turmoil, many Americans are considering giving up their U.S. person status.
 For visa holders (such as H-1B, L-1, or B1/B2) or a nonresident who meets the substantial presence test, the process is not all too complex.
 All they really have to do to avoid U.S. person status is not meet the substantial presence test going forward — there is not much formality to it other than possibly having to file for an IRS sailing permit.
 If the person is a legal permanent resident who qualifies as a long-term resident or a U.S. citizen, then they have to formally expatriate in order to give up their U.S. person status.
 The process of formally relinquishing a green card or renouncing U.S. citizenship is referred to as expatriation — and the process has many steps to it, including making formal representations to the Internal Revenue Service, the Department of State, and/or United States Citizenship and Immigration Services.
 We will review how to expatriate from the U.S.